If you are looking for our latest home-based business opportunities.

-Whether you are a work-at-home one-person shop or even the owner of a small business opportunity or franchise with only a few employees, it’s very likely that the task of collecting on past-due invoices will ultimately fall on one person…you.
+Whether you are a work-at-home one-person shop, a business in a box opportunity, or even the owner of a small business opportunity or franchise with only a few employees, it’s very likely that the task of collecting on past-due invoices will ultimately fall on one person…you.
 And while there are many perks to being your own boss, having to play the role of collections agent is not one of them.

 Let’s face it, asking people for money―even though you’ve earned it―isn’t always easy, especially when it’s a customer or client that you know means well but who may be struggling financially.
 Unpleasant as it may be, the hard truth is that the longer you give someone who owes you money a free pass, the less likely it is that you’ll ever get what you’re due.
 In fact, studies show that if you let things go for three months your chances of collecting are just over 70%.
 At six months, you’re down to little more than 50%, and if you get to the one-year mark there’s only a 25% chance you’ll ever be paid.